ripta/modules.tf/README.md

 }
 ```

-Pay attention to the double-slash in the source URL, which act as a separator of the module location inside the repository.
+**The double-slash in the source URL is required;** it acts as a separator of the module location inside the repository.
 Check out the `inputs.tf` and `outputs.tf` inside each module for documentation on the variables imported into and exported from the module.
 These modules are available:

 * AWS VPC:
   * `aws/vpc/public-only`: single-AZ setup based on [Scenario 1](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Scenario1.html) from the VPC User Guide, which consists of one *public subnet* and one Internet Gateway.